-In the case Thomson Reuters does not provide Spot rates for specific markets on given days (for example, Christmas Day and New Year Day), the previous business day's Spot rates will be used.
-If a Forward rate is missing, previous business day's Forward rate will be used.
+In cases where Thomson Reuters does not provide Spot rates for specific markets on a given day (for example, Christmas Day and New Year Day), the previous business day's Spot rates will be used.
+If a Forward rate is missing, previous business day's Forward premium/discount is applied to the current day's Spot rate.